 UK writer Tony Cooke has written for TV and radio comedies including ‘Newzoids’, ‘Dead Ringers’ and ‘The Armstrong and Miller Show’, and kids’ shows including ‘Diddy Movies’, ‘Danger Mouse’ and ‘The Legend of Dick and Dom’.
 He is represented by Curtis Brown.
 Click around for more details…

 I’m writing multiple episodes for Series 2 of the hit US kids comedy ‘FLOOGALS‘, about three aliens who crash land in suburbia.
-The first series, for which I wrote two episodes, is now the #1 rated show on Sprout, the kids network from NBC Universal.
+The first series, for which I wrote two episodes, is now the #1 rated show on the children’s channel from NBC Universal, Universal Kids.
 The show mixes animated characters with live action environments, and is produced by Belly Up Productions.

 I’ve co-written the script for BAFTA’s ‘Films in the Frame’ programme with Brona C Titley.
 Presented by Zoe Ball, the show previews the main contenders for the BAFTA Film Awards 2016, as well as taking a look at the big stories from the last year in the world of movies.
 I’m also co-writing material for Zoe Ball’s BAFTA red carpet and backstage interview shows on awards night.

 I’ve been commissioned to write seven episodes of a brand new animated comedy project being developed by Turner Broadcasting for their Boomerang channel.
 The show will be big on physical comedy, and the series is being made by Spider Eye.